LeaKaftan/leakaftan/content/research/index.md

 "Lip Service to Democracy in Western Europe?", manuscript available on request

-"Authoritarianism, Populism, or Radicalism?
-Correlates of Citizens' Democratic Attitudes", manuscript available on request
+_title hidden for review_, manuscript available on request

 _title hidden for review_, co-authored survey experiment with Theresa Gessler, _revise and resubmit with Government \& Opposition_